PycraftDeveloper-temp-account/Pycraft/README.md

 ## Contents

-This is a guide of where some of the section of this README have gone, as well as useful links to other documents.
+This is a guide of where some of the sections of this README have gone, as well as useful links to other documents.

 > * [About](https://github.com/PycraftDeveloper/Pycraft#about)
 > * [Preview Video](https://youtu.be/shAprkrcaiI)